|Birth: ||Dec. 19, 1929|

 [Cherie J. created this memorial at the request and endorsement of Maureen Gawne's son, family historian Bill Gawne.]

 Maureen Elizabeth Ryan Gawne was born December 19, 1929 in Highland Park, Wayne County, Michigan, USA.
-Her parents were James Michael "Jimmy" Ryan (1890-1948) and Catherine Josephine "Katie" Lowney (1892-1974).
+Her parents were James "Jimmy" Ryan [He had no middle name, per Maureen herself] (1890-1948) and Catherine Josephine "Katie" Lowney (1892-1974).
 On January 5, 1930 she was Christened at St. Benedict's Church, Highland Park, Wayne, Michigan.
 She was Baptized Mary Elizabeth.
 Her mother called her Maureen--the Irish word for Mary.
-Maureen legally changed her name to Maureen on March 7 1951, in the probate court of Wayne County, Michigan.
+Maureen legally changed her name to Maureen on March 7 1951, in the probate court of Wayne County, Michigan; the family surname is Ryan (without the "O'").
+Maureen added the O' herself when she changed her first name.

 According to the 1930 US Federal Census, in 1930 the family was living at 33 Tyler Ave., Highland Park, Wayne, Michigan, USA